31 Jobs That Pay $100K Without an Advanced Degree

-How many jobs that pay $100K or more can you name?
-It's pretty easy to do if you think about careers that typically require advanced degrees beyond the bachelor's level.
-For example, according to the Occupational Employment Statistics (OES) program, physicians, surgeons, chief executives, lawyers, pharmacists, and dentists in the U.S. all earn more than $100,000 per year, on average.
+Jobs that pay $100K a year typically require a bachelor's degree or higher.
+For example, according to the Occupational Outlook Handbook (OOH), physicians, surgeons, chief executives, lawyers, pharmacists, and dentists in the U.S. all earn more than $100,000 per year, on average.
 So do some types of engineers and scientists, including astronomers and physicists.

-The answer is yes.
-In fact, for some high-paying careers, you may only need two years or less of post-secondary training at a vocational school, college, or university in order to put yourself on the path to earning over six figures.
-In 2018, roughly 9.8 percent of Americans above the age of 15 made $100,000 or more, according to the U.S. Census Bureau.
-That equals almost 26 million people.
-With short training, you can be one of them.
+For some high-paying careers, you may only need two years or less of post-secondary training to put yourself on the path to earning over six figures.
+According to the U.S. Census Bureau, in 2020, just over twelve percent of Americans 18 and older earned $100,000 or more.
+With short training, you could be one of them.

 Jobs That Pay $100K a Year Without a Degree (Based on Top Earners)

 Popular artists, musicians, actors, dancers, choreographers, and other entertainers can develop careers that pay $100K a year or more with very little education.
 Quite a few other options exist, and they often provide better opportunities for reaching your income goals.
 In fact, number one on the list below is a skilled trade; no advanced degree is required.

 Depending on your interests, you may only need a career diploma or certificate to get started in a field that offers high salary potential.
 And that generally takes only a year or less of training.
 Then, after enough experience, you might qualify for the six-figure positions you're aiming for.